glauberss2007/devops-labs/README.md

 2. Create a Vagrantfile to define your development environment.
 3. Use Vagrant commands to manage and interact with your virtualized environment.

-## Git

-- **Create a Repository (GitHub):**Create a new repository on GitHub to store your project.
-- **Install Git on Your Local Machine:** Install Git on your local machine to start using the version control system.
-- **Initialize a Local Repository:** Use the `git init` command to initialize a new repository locally or `git clone` to clone an existing repository.
-- **Add Remote Origin:** Execute the `git remote add origin` command followed by the URL of the remote repository on GitHub to add a remote origin.
-- **Retrieve Remote Data:** Use `git pull` to retrieve remote data and incorporate it into your local repository.
-- **Add Files to the Repository:** Use `git add` to stage files for commit and add them to the repository.
-- **Commit Changes:** Commit changes using `git commit` to save staged changes to the repository.
-- **Upload Local Changes:** Upload local changes to the remote repository using `git push`.
-- **Check Repository Status:** Verify the status of the repository using `git status` to see what is in the staging area or already committed.

-## Ansible lab

 ## Architecture - Ansible Playbooks

 ![image](https://github.com/glauberss2007/devops-java-node-redis-mysql/assets/22028539/4150de89-d275-4451-a95a-95773fe3d11b)